shivansh1010/Point-Cloud-Detection/README.md

 6. Update error functions (based on Hinge loss) in each of the models and re capture the metrics
 7. Compare the results and present the results

+Pending Activities
+1. Fine tune PointNet for Toronto3D and other datasets
+2. Fine tune DGCN for Toronto3D and other datasets
+3. Fine tune SuperPoint transfomer model
+4. Update the models with triplet loss function.
+5. Compare results.

 ### Datasets